2019 Kia Sorento vs. 2019 GMC Terrain Comparison

 Starting Price: $26,980 | Price Yours

-Above Average: Cheaper than many in its size class; optional V6; automatic braking with pedestrian detection; seven-passenger capacity
+Above Average: Less expensive than many in its size class; optional V6; automatic braking with pedestrian detection; seven-passenger capacity

 Below Average: Smaller than average for its class; 5,000-pound maximum towing capacity; third row is somewhat cramped